HiskiHuovila/runecycle-srd/docs/Aspects.md

 Activating the power takes an Action.

 ### Cast
-Any use of the power (including Tests) uses the Casting rules (page 60).
+Any use of the power (including Tests) uses the Casting rules.
 All powers with Cast can but don’t have to be used to deal damage.

 ### Focus
 Sustaining the effect requires you to Focus.
 You can only Focus on one effect at a time.
 You may drop Focus at any time.

 ### Test
 Has a non-offensive use that requires you to make a Rune Test.
-See Rune Tests (page 55).

 ### Trait-cast
 You may pick the Cast part of the power as a Trait but are limited to Cast and cannot spend Stamina on the Casts limiting you to very simple effects.